fractal-platform/fractal/docs/guides/how_to_guide.rst

 .. code-block:: bash

-    // /path/to/fractal-bin is the path you decompress fractal-bin.macos.v0.1.0.tar.gz
+    // assume /path/to/fractal-bin is the path you decompress fractal-bin.macos.v0.1.0.tar.gz
     $ export DYLD_LIBRARY_PATH=/path/to/fractal-bin
     $ export PATH=$PATH:/path/to/fractal-bin